swiftlang/swift/docs/Modules.rst

     __ http://clang.llvm.org/docs/Modules.html

   framework
-    A mechanism for library distribution on OS X. Traditionally contains header files describing the library's API, a binary file containing the implementation, and a directory containing any resources the library may need.
+    A mechanism for library distribution on macOS.
+Traditionally contains header files describing the library's API, a binary file containing the implementation, and a directory containing any resources the library may need.